ClusterLabs/PAF/FAQ.md

-Our main objective was to write a new resource agent much simpler, with a code as simple as possible, with low Pacemaker setup requirement, as close to PostgreSQL current capabilities, non intrusive and as robust as possible.
+Our main objective was to write a new resource agent much simpler, with a code as simple as possible, with low Pacemaker setup requirement, as close to PostgreSQL current capabilities, non intrusive, easier and as robust as possible.
+PAF supports start/stop of any node in the cluster without blowing up everything else.
+It supports switchover without headache.

 Being PostgreSQL DBA's, we prefer to take care of PostrgeSQL's setup ourselves and knowing the resource agent is not messing with setup or internal mechanisms.